Maximize tax savings

 Form 26AS is a statement that provides details of any amount deducted as TDS or TCS from various sources of income of a taxpayer.
 It also reflects details of advance tax/self-assessment tax paid, and high-value transactions entered into by the taxpayer.

-Your Tax Credit Statement or Form 26AS is an important document for tax filing.
-Gone are the days when one has to download Form 26AS for filing IT returns manually.
+Tax Credit Statement or Form 26AS is an important document for tax filing.
 The scope of the statement has now been expanded to include details of foreign remittances, mutual funds purchases, dividends, refund details, etc.

 Form 26AS is a statement that shows the below information: